MGProduction/Nesterin-Trail/README.md

 # Walkthrough

 Even though there is only one possible ending (you can't die), there is of course no single sequence of actions to get there.
-But if you're stuck somewhere and/or would like a little help (I think it's more than possible, maybe just for a too strict command to do something), I've also provided a full walkthrough, suggesting that you search for places or objects inside it, instead of following it directly.
+But if you're stuck somewhere and/or would like a little help (I think it's more than possible, maybe just for a too-strict command to do something), I've also provided a full [walkthrough](https://marcogiorgini.me/wp-content/uploads/2024/01/nesterin_walkthrough.txt), suggesting that you search for places or objects inside it, instead of following it directly.

+# How to build the .d64 version

+On a **Windows** machine (sorry), you simply have to launch **run.bat** - given you've c1541.exe available in a reachable path.
+The **script_compiler.exe** app will read game.hjt and create everything, the batch file will simply create a .d64 file with the **storytllr64.prg** player, the generated **advcartridge** (the game itself), and the image files (the one you can find in img subfolder, created from the png ones)

+If you want you can modify the game source file (it's in treepad format, but you can switch to the generated txt version - that you can find under tmp folder) - I mean you can modify run.bat in order to ask the compiler to use directly the text version.
+Just be aware that the game is almost as big as it was possible for the current (updated) version of **StoryTllr**.
+Adding elements may be problematic for the engine.

+# MIT license

+Just to be clear, it means that you can also port this game to other IF systems if you want - as long as the result complies with the MIT license (that's quite permissive).